Complications of a Flea Infestation

 Fleas make many people think of skin irritation from itchy bites, but these pests can cause other complications as well.
 Prevention is essential for avoiding larger problems down the road; however, if your animals develop secondary issues from flea infestations, knowing a little bit about the problem will help you choose a solution.

 Dogs and cats can contract tapeworms from fleas either by eating their eggs or by being bitten.
 You can tell that your pet has tapeworms if you notice small, rice-like white grains in their feces.
 These are segments of the worms.
 Tapeworm treatment involves administering a dewormer, which will kill and dissolve the worms.
-Panacur C is a highly effective wormer for dogs.
-For cats, we suggest using Drontal for Cats or Profender for Cats.
+Tapeworms are as different from other intestinal parasites as dogs are from cats.
+When targeting tapeworms, use a product with praziquantel, either by itself or in combination product.
+For dogs we recommend products such as Worm X Plus and for cats, we suggest using Drontal for Cats or Profender for Cats.

 Fleas subsist on the blood of their hosts, and therefore, a severe flea infestation can lead to anemia in affected animals.
 This is most common in very young puppies and kittens or in sick or elderly animals, as their bodies can't make new red blood cells as rapidly.
 Animals with severe anemia may require blood transfusions and hospitalization.
 A comprehensive premise treatment is the only way to prevent reinfestation.